2 The Basics II: Accidentals and Beats

 - The alto clef is actually a seventh above the bass clef, but for naming pitches, using a whole step below is quicker. ↵

 - Fanny Mendelssohn Hensel (1805-1847) was a German composer and pianist.
-Her brother is also a composer (Felix Mendelssohn). ↵
+Her brother, Felix Mendelssohn, was also a composer. ↵

 - Maurice Ravel (1875-1937) was a French composer. ↵